-3. The Kingdom of Saudi Arabia is an upper-middle income country with a gross domestic product (GDP) per capita of about \$7 000.
+3. The Kingdom of Saudi Arabia is an upper-middle income country with a gross domestic product (GDP) per capita of about \$7,000.
 Population is estimated at 22 million, of which one fourth are non-Saudis.
-The dependency of the economy on oil has declined over the past two decades.
-The contribution of the oil sector to GDP declined from 65 per cent in the 1970s, to 44 per cent in the 1980s, and further to 37 per cent in the 1990s; nevertheless, oil revenue still accounts for about three quarters of total revenue in the government budget.
-The efforts to diversify the economy and the reduction in the price of oil during the last few years are contributing factors to this trend.
+The dependency of the economy on oil has declined over the past two decades (the contribution of the oil sector to GDP declined from 65 per cent in the 1970s, to 44

-4. After four decades of wide participation of the public sector in the economy, a cautious reform process has been initiated.
+- After four decades of wide participation of the public sector in the economy, a cautious reform process has been initiated.
 It includes gradual elimination of subsidies, privatization of some public enterprises, encouraging private investment, and joining the World Trade Organization (WTO).
-The reform process extended to the legal and institutional framework enabling the enactment of an investment law permitting 100 per cent foreign ownership of Saudi companies, creating a general investment authority to support private investors and opening up the gas and petroleum sector to the private sector.
-The Kingdom is advancing the reform process and creating new institutions to match its new vision of managing the socioeconomic development process for the enhancement of the livelihoods of its citizens.

-5. These development strategies are mirrored in the seventh national development plan, (2000-2005).
-The plan includes priorities such as: (a) privatization of selected public enterprises and improvement of the overall economic performance; (b) integration into the global economy through accession to WTO; (c) creation of job opportunities for young Saudis; (d) sustainable management of natural resources; and (e) sustainable human development and the enhancement of livelihoods.
-To achieve these objectives, the Government has identified essential actions to help to restructure the economy; review and modify existing policies, create a conducive environment to encourage national and foreign investment; build national capacities to implement the reform process, enhance a market-oriented human resources development system; and promote science and technology, including the advancement of the use of information technology.

-6. The steady increase in demand for public services, such as health and education, and the similar increase for natural resources such as water is a major factor that should be taken into consideration in light of the prevailing population growth rate, which is estimated at 3.2 per cent per annum.
+The reform process extended to the legal and institutional framework. enabling the enactment of an investment law permitting 100 per cent foreign ownership of Saudi companies, creating a general investment authority to support private investors and opening up the gas and petroleum sector to the private sector.
+The Kingdom is advancing the reform process and creating new institutions to match its new vision of managing the socio-economic development process for the enhancement of the livelihoods of its citizens. - These development strategies are mirrored in the seventh national development plan (2000-2005).
+The plan includes priorities such as: (a) privatization of selected public enterprises and improvement of the overall economic performance; (b) integration into the economy through accession (c) creation of job opportunities for young Saudis; (d) sustainable management of natural resources; and sustainable (e) human development enhancement of livelihoods.
+To achieve these objectives, the Government has identified essential actions to help to restructure the economy; review and existing policies, create a conducive environment to encourage national and foreign investment; build national capacities to implement the reform process, enhance a market-oriented human resources development system; and promote science and technology, including the advancement of the use of information technology. - 6.
+The steady increase in demand for public services, such as health and education, and the similar increase for natural resources such as water is a major factor that should be taken into consideration in light of the prevailing population growth rate, which is estimated at 3.2 per cent per annum.